One of the joys of the Heart of Neolithic Orkney World Heritage Site is the wealth of archaeological sites within easy walking distance.

 Visitors leave their vehicles at the visitor centre and are shuttled to and from the chambered cairn by bus.

-At present, however, due to the Covid pandemic, Maeshowe is closed although the visitor centre is due to reopen on June 21, 2021.
+At present, however, due to the Covid pandemic, Maeshowe is closed although the visitor centre is open.

 Access to the Unstan cairn is via a small track (signposted) leading off from the main Kirkwall-Stromness road.